matthias-springer/tode-web-amber/README.md

 tODE-web-amber
 ==============

 This is a fork of amber-smalltalk/amber that adds additional classes for tODE.
+It is kept in a separate repository to allow merges from the original repository in the future.

 Amber
 =====